 Supportive Fertility Herbs for Immunological Fertility Problems

 Below are herbs that benefit a healthy immune and stress response within the body, while aiding in proper function of the reproductive system.
 These here are Adaptogens.
 Adaptogen is one of the many definitions for the therapeutic action a plant has.
 This term is well known by herbalists, naturopathic doctors and other alternative medicine practitioners.
-This term may not be as well know by medical doctors; so don’t be worried if your doctor does not know what adaptogen means.
+This term may not be as well known by medical doctors; so don’t be worried if your doctor does not know what adaptogen means.
 Adaptogens increase resistance to mind-body stress and enhance overall vitality and health through non-specific adrenal (known as stress glands) support.
 Plants recognized as adaptogens help to normalize the bodies functions even during disease states, are non-toxic, nutritive, and have been deemed safe for long term use.
 If a plant is an adaptogen it may also have other action classifications such as anti-viral, immunostimulant or tonic.
-In general a medicinal herb has many classifications as plants often have many actions.
+In general, a medicinal herb has many classifications as plants often have many actions.

-Shatavari may be very helpful with women who have stress related or immune-mediated fertility issues.
+Shatavari may be very helpful with women who have stress-related or immune-mediated fertility issues.
 Autoimmune fertility issues may be helped by proper immunological function supported by Shatavari.
 This plant has been shown to protect the body from stressors, proving very helpful for women with stress induced fertility issues.
 Shatavari has been shown safe for use by men and women to support healthy fertility.

 A study using Tribulus terrestris showed a 61% increase in conception in couples with sperm antibodies causing their infertility.
 Tribulus is safe for both men and women to use.
 This herbal supplement may decrease the effects of sperm antibodies.

 A full immune response to attack a part of the body that is unwanted puts our body in a heightened state of stress.
-When this happens repeatedly (recurrent miscarriage), or long-term (antisperm antibody) the overall immune function may be lowered.
+When this happens repeatedly (recurrent miscarriage), or long-term (antisperm antibody), the overall immune function may be lowered.
 It is important to consider ways to support your overall body’s functions nutritionally.
-Maca is superior in nutrition compared to most other foods on the planet, this is why it is deemed a superfood.
+Maca is superior in nutrition compared to most other foods on the planet; this is why it is deemed a superfood.
 Maca nourishes the endocrine system, aiding both the pituitary, adrenal, and thyroid glands.
 All of these are involved in maintaining hormonal balance, but also are the first to respond to stressors.
 Supporting the endocrine system helps to maintain proper immunity and stress response as well.